 A milk steamer uses pressurized steam to heat the milk and in the process adds air to create foam.
 A milk frother, on the other hand, whisks the milk and does not always heat it up.
-For example manual, hand, and some automatic jug frothers can make cold milk-foam.
+For example, manual and hand frothers can only make cold milk foam.

-You are able to control the amount of foam and the temperature of your milk with a milk steamer whereas automatic milk frothers have a preset temperature and you have very little control over the amount of foam.
+A milk steamer gives you the flexibility to control the amount of foam and the temperature of your milk.
+On the other hand, automatic milk frothers such as Nespresso Aeroccino have a preset temperature and they give you very little control over the amount of foam to make.

 Types of Milk Steamers

-Now that we have established that milk steamers have a steam wand that incorporates pressurized steam into the milk and that they always heat up the milk, let’s look at the types of milk steamers that are available:
+We have established that milk steamers have a steam wand that incorporates pressurized steam into the milk and that they always heat up the milk.
+Let’s look at the types of milk steamers that are available:

 - Electric/automatic milk steamer